apache/predictionio/docs/manual/resources/systems.md

 |

-**HBase**: EventServer uses HBase as the data store.
-It stores the imported Events.
-If you are not using the PredictionIO EventServer, you do not need to install HBase.
+**HBase**: Event Server uses Apache HBase as the data store.
+It stores imported events.
+If you are not using the PredictionIO Event Server, you do not need to install HBase.

 **Apache Spark**: Spark is a large-scale data processing engine that powers the algorithm, training, and serving processing.

-**HDFS**: The output of training has two parts - a model and meta-data.
+**HDFS**: The output of training has two parts: a model and its meta-data.
 The model is then stored in HDFS or a local file system.

 **Elasticsearch**: It stores the model meta-data.